 While tweaking my Facebook timeline the other day, I came across an old video I posted years ago when my son was only 5.
 He was sitting on one end of the couch, leaning on our (then) puppy.
 I was on the other end.
-Holding an apple in one hand, he twisted the other in the long and shaggy fur of that dog.
-He was looking right at me and I was video-taping our talk with a small handheld camera.
+In one hand he held an apple; he twisted the other in the long and shaggy fur of that dog.
+He was looking right at me as I recorded our talk.

 With a smile that reached his eyes, he told me he had a loose tooth.
 I asked if I could touch it and he looked at me sideways and told me not to pull.
 My hand appeared on camera as I gently wiggled that bottom baby tooth.
 The puppy jumped up to sneak a lick on the apple.
 My sweet boy broke out into a giggle, free and fun.
 I laughed, too.

 That three-minute video encapsulates the relationship I have with my son.
 I love how relaxed he was, how quick he was to smile.
 And I love that we had that time.
 I love that I sat with him to talk about his tooth and that we watched the dog try to catch a snack.
 It is not the video that I so adore, it's the moment itself.

 It is a reminder to me of what is actually needed.
 We often hear from the world around us that we must provide for our children big, BIG things.
 We feel expected to offer expensive vacations and floods of material goods.
 We hear from others that we must know the right words, share meaningful wisdom, and know, at all times, what we should be doing.
 While we all wish to give good gifts, the most important gift for us to offer is our presence.